BharadwajDivate/pathfinderpy/README.md

 # pathfinderpy

-This program visualizes A* search algorithm
+This program visualizes A*, dijkstra's, Depth first search and breadth first search algorithms